Yes – Rhyme is a phonological awareness skill which is often included in early childhood curriculum.

 Synthetic phonics is the most evidence based approach to early literacy instruction.
 What underpins this approach is the awareness of phonemes (individual sound units) and how phonemes relate to letters.
 What needs to be kept in perspective is that ‘rhyme’ typically consists of more than one phoneme and therefore rhyming is not necessarily the simplest of skills, nor is the best evidence based choice for building phonological awareness skills within a synthetic phonics approach to literacy instruction.

 For further information:

-Alternatively attend one of the NEW Kindergarten or Pre-Primary Seminars: The details are listed below:
+- Alternatively attend one of our Kindergarten or Pre-Primary Seminars: The details are listed below:

-The NEW 3 year old Kindy and Kindergarten seminar investigates 3 and 4 year old pre-literacy, oral language and motor skill development.
-View the seminar details.
+- The Kindergarten seminar investigates 3 and 4 year old pre-literacy, oral language and motor skill development.

 - The Pre-Primary (or Foundation) seminar explores 5 and 6 year old pre and early literacy as well as oral language and motor skill development.